-A 6 cm thick tungsten block is positioned over the front of the collimator box, to attenuate upgoing neutrons from the collimator.
-The position of this block is restricted by the collimator housing.
+A 6 cm thick tungsten block is positioned over the collimator box and extending upstream, to attenuate upgoing neutrons from the upstream face of the collimator.
+This block will be positioned as close as is feasible to the collimator upstream face, as allowed by the collimator housing.
 The block is 45 cm wide and 30 cm long (along the beamline).
-The downstream face of the block is about 10 cm upstream of the collimator.
+The downstream face of the block should be about 10 cm upstream of the collimator face.
 The mass of this shield is about 160 kg.
-This shield is visible in Figure 12.
+This shield is visible in Figure 11.
 In this location, this shields high energy neutrons from the front of the beamline collimator, which is the largest contributor to the site boundary dose.
 This is supplemental to the self-shielding of the collimator for upgoing high energy neutrons (see the height of the tungsten jacket in Fig. 7).